-The Carrington Hotel, known for its Timeless Elegance, is holding the famous Art Deco Ball has moved to Saturday 4th February 2023.
+The Carrington Hotel, known for its Timeless Elegance, is holding the famous Art Deco Ball on Saturday 4th February 2023.

 If you are looking for a night out with dinner, dancing and a dazzling Hollywood entertainment experience ‘1920’s style’ then you don’t want to miss this event.

-Greg Poppleton, Australia’s only authentic 1920s – 1930s singer and he is set to bring the ‘twenties’ to life adding a little vintage glamour to the night!
+Greg Poppleton, Australia’s only authentic 1920s – 1930s singer, is set to bring the ‘twenties’ to life adding a little vintage glamour to the night!

 Step out in the fashion of a bygone era and dance the night away, enjoy a sumptuous 3-course dinner, with prizes for best dressed.

 Tickets include a 3 course dinner, 3 hour beverage package and live entertainment by by Australia’s only authentic 1920s-30s singer, Greg Poppleton.

 Contact reception on 4782 1111 or email@example.com to reserve your seat today!

 The Carrington Hotel is a heritage-listed former spa, hotel and power station and now hotel and public bar located at Katoomba Street, Katoomba in the City of Blue Mountains local government area of New South Wales, Australia.
 It was designed by John Kirkpatrick and Bosser in 1882; and by Edward H. Hogben with Goyder Brothers in 1911-13; and built from 1882 to 1913 by F. Drewett in 1882; and by Howie, Brown and Moffit in 1912-13.
 It is also known as Great Western Hotel.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.